daydev/angular_pagination/README.md

 ## Description

-Simple utility module for the [angular.dart](https://github.com/angular/angular.dart).
-Includes `pagination` angular filter to paginate items of a `List`.
+This is paging formatter for [angular.dart](https://github.com/angular/angular.dart) similar to `limitTo`, `orderBy` and `filter` formatters provided by angular.dart itself.
-The filter uses `Paginator` object that provides methods to navigate pages and deals with edge cases and illegal states, so the filter itself doesn't have to.
+The formatter uses `Paginator` object which provides methods to navigate pages and deals with edge cases and illegal states.

 ## Usage